ZentaChain/Zentachain/README.md

 ## Documentation Hub

-The full documentation of Zentachain can be found under the Doc-Hub page.
+Under the Doc-Hub page, you can find Zentachain's complete documentation.

 [Doc-Hub](https://docs.zentachain.io)

 ## Community-Hub

-This section is for discussions around and about Zentachain ecosystem.
+Community-Hub section is for discussions about the Zentachain ecosystem.

 [Discuss-Hub]()